MGVM/Term_Project-5130f2022/README.md

 Steps to access our web application on local machine:

 Step 1 : Clone the repository to your local machine.

 Step 2 : Open Terminal

-Step 3 : Please install dependencies by typing :  npm install - -save   , in the terminal Step 4 : To run the application , type  : npm start
+Step 3 : Please install dependencies by typing :  npm install - -save   , in the terminal

+Step 4 : To run the application , type  : npm start

+Step 5: Once the application Loads click on Systune in the navbar.

 Note : To run any of these commands , the user must install node JS.
 To install node JS, please click the link given below :